 The title reflects the optimism I was feeling at the time of composition and resonates with how I feel about creating.
-I'm a huge fan of the Elizabeth Gilbert TED talk, if you haven't seen it it's well worth 20 minutes of your time - Google it.
+I'm a huge fan of the Elizabeth Gilbert TED talk, if you haven't seen it it's well worth 20 minutes of your time.
 I think the act of creation is kind of like a partnership - a partnership between the self and some other "thing" that shows up when you're on a roll.

 I'm fascinated by the idea of flow - by the state you get into when you lose track of time and everything is just coming out of your pen easily with what seems like little or no input from your conscious mind.
 Elizabeth Gilbert would call that the Genius in the room - I don't know what I'd call it but when it happens, I'm very glad to be back together with it.